DOI-USGS/sfrmaker/docs/source/installation.rst

 Installing the latest develop version of SFRmaker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In some situations you may want bleeding-edge version of SFRmaker that is being actively developed on GitHub.
-For example, to incorporate a bug fix that is not yet in the latest release.
+In some situations you may want the bleeding-edge version of SFRmaker that is being actively developed on GitHub.
+For example, to incorporate a bug fix that was made after the latest release.
 Pip can also be used to fetch SFRmaker directly from GitHub:

 .. code-block:: bash